google-research-datasets/dstc8-schema-guided-dialogue/README.md

 *   **speaker** - The speaker for the turn.
 Possible values are "USER" or "SYSTEM".
 *   **utterance** - A string containing the natural language utterance.
-*   **frames** - A list of frames, each frame containing annotations for a single service.
+*   **frames** - A list of frames, where each frame contains annotations for a single service.

-Each frame consists of the fields listed below.
-The fields marked with * will be excluded from all user turns in the test data released to the participants.
+Each frame consists of the following fields:

 *   **service** - The name of the service corresponding to the frame.
 The slots and intents used in the following fields are taken from the schema of this